kyma-project/kyma/components/function-controller/README.md

 kubectl apply -n ${FN_NAMESPACE} -f config/dockerfiles.yaml
 ```

-#### Container registry credentials

 Before creating Functions, it is necessary to create the `registry-credentials` Secret, which contains credentials to
-the Docker registry defined by the `FN_REGISTRY` environment variable.
-Knative Build uses this Secret to push the images
+the Docker registry defined by the **FN_REGISTRY** environment variable.
+Knative Build uses this Secret to push the images it builds for the deployed Functions.
 it builds for the deployed Functions.
 The corresponding `function-controller-build` ServiceAccount was referenced
 earlier inside the controller configuration.